 Food for Thought, part of the Office of Inclusion and Intercultural Relation's Lunch on Us series, is a weekly noontime discussion focused on topics relevant to the Asian American community.
 Past discussions include topics such as nutrition, mental health, sexual health, and issues of queer Asian Americans.

-Spring 2017 Food For Thought Schedule
+Fall 2017 Food For Thought Schedule

 Paid for in part by Student Cultural Programming Fee.
 For complete listing of OIIR’s Lunch on Us program, view the full schedule.